OGI Conference 2025

 Organic Growers Ireland Annual Conference 2025

-This year’s speakers include Bryan O’Hara, pioneer no-till grower from Connecticut, USA, on his first visit to Ireland, renowned UK organic farmer Guy Singh-Watson, founder of Riverford, and Geetie Singh-Watson, owner of the Bull Inn, in Devon, UK and founder of the world’s first organic pub.
+This year’s speakers included Bryan O’Hara, pioneer no-till grower from Connecticut, USA, on his first visit to Ireland, renowned UK organic farmer Guy Singh-Watson, founder of Riverford, and Geetie Singh-Watson, owner of the Bull Inn, in Devon, UK and founder of the world’s first organic pub.
+They were joined by an expert panel of Irish growers including Jim Cronin, Janet Power, Joe & Aoife Reilly and Aonghus Ó Coistealbha, Mairead Costin, Molly Garvey and speakers from the OGI.

 SPEAKERS & PANELLISTS